There are many companies and individuals who are zombies right now..

 In the two years since then, most of us haven't given it much thought.
 The hotel still continues to run, and some units were sold off to investors.
 Most of us just presumed they would finish construction later on.
 But in this market, where would you get the money?
 And who would buy a Hotel/Condo unit for the prices they were asking?
 And of course the answers should have been clear.

 The place was a zombie.
 You've heard the phrase before, "He's already dead, he just doesn't know it, yet".
-And that applied to that hotel, and to a whole host of companies, stores, chains, and even individuals - who are upside down, have declining businesses, and are running short on operating capital.
+And that applies to that hotel, and to a whole host of companies, stores, chains, and even individuals - who are upside down, have declining businesses, and are running short on operating capital.
 And it is only a matter of time before "suddenly" they close their doors for good, leaving us all to wonder "why didn't we see this coming?"

-A lot of folks with upside houses, cars, boats, and condos will finally throw in the towel this year, realizing that prices aren't going to bounce back any time soon - and they might as well quit now than try to "hang on".
+A lot of folks with upside-down houses, cars, boats, and condos will finally throw in the towel this year, realizing that prices aren't going to bounce back any time soon - and they might as well quit now than try to "hang on".
 Throw in a backlog of foreclosures from the robo-signing "controversy" and you've got a lot of foreclosures for 2011 - perhaps more than in 2010.
 And of course, this means more properties on the market, which means housing prices will stay flat or depress slightly.

 And then there are the corporations, like Sears, and Radio Shack, I spoke of earlier.
 Or Blockbuster, for that matter.
 We have a lot of retail space that was built in the last decade, just as more and more people are shopping on line and consuming less, as our demographics age.
 Expect some of these companies to go away in 2011, which will mean layoffs or at least downsizing.